Hippocampome-Org/hco_dev_docs/docs/oblomem/presyn_cent_stdp.md

 This documentation provides development documentation about a feature providing presynaptic-centered STDP that was created for the Oblomem neuromodulation research.

+## Branches

+This feature exists as a feature branch for the Hippocampome branch of CARLsim6, and also a separate feature branch of the main CARLsim6 code base.
+A version was developed for the main CARLsim6 code base because it could be added as a general feature to CARLsim in the future.

+Hippocampome version is [here](https://github.com/nmsutton/CARLsim6/tree/feat/ca3net_more_stdp).
+CARLsim6 main branch version is [here](https://github.com/nmsutton/CARLsim6/tree/feat/presyn_cent_stdp).

+## Multiple CARLsim Branch Installations

+A note about the Oblomem Hippocampome research project is that multiple CARLsim6 branches can be installed on the same computer as long as the source code and installation directories are different directories.
+This allows for simulations within a branch such as this (ca3net_more_stdp) to be run, and a different CARLsim installation (branch) to be present with different features (e.g., nm4stdp) that can run different experiments.
+The experiments should be run from each CARLsim version's separate "projects" folder and the results will be created in those versions' separate "build" folders.
+One should be sure to include a different `DCMAKE_INSTALL_PREFIX` directory for the installation directory target with the cmake parameters for building in each CARLsim branch that is installed with cmake.
+This will cause the different branches to be installed in different directories on one's computer, and avoid any installation overwriting another installation's files.

 ## Concepts
 "It is important to note that CARLsim uses nearest neighbor STDP (Morrison et al. 2008)..."
 (Beyeler, 2023).